Get started

 What is the difference between consumer AI infrastructure and a TTS API?

-Inworld AI is the leading consumer AI infrastructure platform.
-It is the only company that combines #1-ranked proprietary realtime voice AI models, model-agnostic orchestration (Agent Runtime), integrated observability and experimentation, and intelligent model routing in a single vertically integrated stack.
-Production customers span five segments, from AI companions (Wishroll, Bible Chat) to interactive media (Sony, NBCU) to education (Talkpal, LingQ).
+Inworld AI is a research lab focused on realtime voice AI, providing the technology stack that powers consumer AI applications at scale.
+It combines #1-ranked proprietary realtime voice AI models, model-agnostic orchestration, integrated observability and experimentation, and intelligent model routing in a single vertically integrated stack.
+Production customers span consumer apps (Wishroll, Bible Chat), enterprise support and sales, and interactive media (Sony, NBCU), along with education (Talkpal, LingQ) and other use cases.

 What segments does consumer AI infrastructure serve?

-Six primary segments: AI companions, developer assistants, learning and education, enterprise voice agents, health and wellness, and interactive media.
+Three core verticals: consumer apps (AI companions, language learning, wellness, developer tools), enterprise support and sales (voice agents for CX, sales automation), and interactive media (IP experiences, interactive content, entertainment).
 The common thread is applications where users interact with AI in real time at scale, with economics that need to survive high engagement and low per-user revenue.

 How much does consumer AI infrastructure cost?

-pricing is designed for consumer economics.
-Inworld TTS costs $5-10 per million characters (roughly $0.005-0.01 per minute of audio).
-Agent Runtime is free; developers pay only for model consumption.
-LLM access through Agent Runtime is priced at direct provider rates with no markup.
+Inworld's pricing is designed for consumer economics.
+Developers pay only for model consumption.
+LLM access is priced at direct provider rates with no markup.
 There are no subscriptions or seat fees.

 Is consumer AI infrastructure only for startups?

 No. Inworld's production customers range from AI-native startups (Wishroll, Talkpal, Bible Chat) to major brands (Sony, NBCU, Logitech).
-The infrastructure is designed for any application that needs realtime AI interaction at scale, regardless of company size.
-Enterprise features include SOC2 Type II, HIPAA with BAAs, GDPR compliance, zero data retention mode, and on-premise deployment.
+The technology is designed for any application that needs realtime AI interaction at scale, regardless of company size.
+Enterprise features include SOC 2 Type II, HIPAA with BAAs, GDPR compliance, zero data retention mode, and on-premise deployment.